 Bergamot – a nice citrus scented essential oil, bergamot is good for uplifting the spirit or soul.
 This makes it great to use in instances where you are feeling imbalance in your spiritual life.
 It is good for stress and depression as well.

 Rose – is great for love.
 You can use this for self-love, to attract friends, strengthen familial love and boost your confidence.
 Rose is good for anti-aging also.
 (A note with rose essential oil.
 It is very expensive.
-If you find it for less than $30 a bottle be sure that it is PURE essential oil.
-Some are marketed as such but are really artificially fragranced.
-These will not work in spells.)
+If you find it for less than $50 a bottle be sure that it is PURE essential oil.
+Some are marketed as such but are really artificially fragranced.)

-Rosemary – this is good for purification and also concentration.
+Rosemary – this is good for purification and also concentration, you do need to be careful with rosemary on the skin.

 Lemongrass – energizing but also brings comfort when you need it.